NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `dense_dim`: Integer, the number of dense (or continuous) features.
 If there is no dense feature, set it to 0.
 There is NO default value and it should be specified by users.

 * `dense_name`: Integer, the name of the dense input tensor to be referenced by following layers.
 There is NO default value and it should be specified by users.

-* `num_samples`: Integer, the number of samples in the traning dataset.
-This is ONLY valid for Raw dataset.
-The default value is 0.

-* `eval_num_samples`: Integer, the number of samples in the evaluation dataset.
-This is ONLY valid for Raw dataset.
-The default value is 0.

-* `float_label_dense`: Boolean, this is valid only for the Raw dataset format.
-If its value is set to `True`, the label and dense features for each sample are interpreted as float values.
-Otherwise, they are read as integer values while the dense features are preprocessed with log(dense[i] + 1.f).
-The default value is `False`.

-* `num_workers`: Integer, the number of data reader workers that concurrently load data.
-You can empirically decide the best one based on your dataset, training environment.
-The default value is 12.

-* `slot_size_array`: List[int], the list of categorical feature cardinalities of each slot.
-This is valid for Raw and Parquet dataset.
-The default value is `[]`.

 * `data_reader_sparse_param_array`: List[hugectr.DataReaderSparseParam], the list of the sparse parameters for categorical inputs.
 Each `DataReaderSparseParam` instance should be constructed with `hugectr.DataReaderSparse_t`, `max_feature_num`, `max_nnz` and `slot_num`.
 The supported types of `hugectr.DataReaderSparse_t` include `hugectr.DataReaderSparse_t.Distributed` and `hugectr.DataReaderSparse_t.Localized`.
 The maximum number of features per sample for the specified spare input can be specified by `max_feature_num`.
 For `max_nnz`, if it is set to 1, the dataset is specified as one-hot so that the memory consumption can be reduced.
 As for `slot_num`, it specifies the number of slots used for this sparse input in the dataset.
 The total number of categorical inputs is exactly the length of `data_reader_sparse_param_array`.
 There is NO default value and it should be specified by users.